sebastian-marinescu/PrestaShop-Helpers/README.md

 # PrestaShop-Helpers
-Some bash-script helping with PrestaShop-Migrations
+Some bash-scripts helping with PrestaShop-Migrations